Sunnet314159/CFG-Jittor/README.md

 - Due to the high complexity, we implement the EVALUATION with Pytorch frame only.(Waiting to be changed)

 ## 1. Create a jittor environment
-### create the enviroment and install jittor package
+### create the environment and install jittor package
 ```bash
 conda create -n jit python=3.10
 conda activate jit